getsentry/script-runner/README.md

 ## Writing custom scripts
 Scripts are standard python functions organized into groups.

 All of the arguments to a function must be annotated with one of the supported parameter types.
-Currently there are 5.
+The currently supported ones are:

 - Text
 - Textarea